-(f) All persons on site in operational areas shall wear safety boots/footwear - boots/footwear shall be in accordance with the relevant Australian Standard and shall be provided at annual issue and as required by fair wear and tear.

-(g) All boots shall be soles with non-slip rubber tread configuration shall be used (as per Australian Standards).
+- (e) All persons on site in operational areas shall wear safety boots/footwear boots/footwear shall be in accordance with the relevant Australian Standard and shall be provided at annual issue and as required by fair wear and tear. - (f) All boots shall have soles with non-slip rubber tread configuration (as per Australian Standards).